rluyck/Road_accidents_Belgium/README.md

 ### Beware

 -Original dataset uses "dead" i.o. "death"<br>
--Project is ongoing, some plots may not look very nice, will be corrected for final results.
+-Project is ongoing, some plots may not look very nice, will be corrected for final results.<br>
--Parts still in Dutch will be translated to English
+-Parts still in Dutch will be translated to English<br>

 ## Current findings (project ongoing)